Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 (LAUGHTER)

-YEARWOOD: I call him Mr. Yearwood, so I don't think it's weird at all.
+YEARWOOD: It's weird.
+I call him Mr. Yearwood.
+So I don't think it's weird at all.

-POUNDSTONE: So I kind of - I kind of picture you in a Terry-cloth robe staggering into the kitchen, taking out a bowl, filling it with everything in the refrigerator.
-(Imitating Southern accent) Here's your breakfast bowl, Mr. Yearwood.
+POUNDSTONE: So I kind of picture you in a terry-cloth robe staggering into the kitchen, taking out a bowl, filling it with everything in the refrigerator.
+Here's your breakfast bowl, Mr. Yearwood.

 (LAUGHTER)